How to make an art journal

 • scissors

-• optional: large paper clips or clamps
+• optional: large paper clips

-for the covers:
+For the covers:

 • the cardboard backing of your watercolor pad